 You will receive an individualized schedule of times and locations for all classes, clinics, performances, and special events at the time of registration.

 Vocal ensembles are groups of 20–40 singers directed by Berklee faculty and accompanied by a rhythm section.
-Each ensemble will perform one musical selection at the final concert.
+Each ensemble will perform one musical selection at the final concert based on their chosen genre.

-Solo coaching classes are smaller classes where each singer performs a solo song accompanied by a rhythm section (except musical theater track).
-Students should prepare four songs to perform, preferably from memory.
-Students should provide four copies of sheet music for each song.
+Solo coaching classes are smaller classes where singers perform solo songs accompanied by a rhythm section (except the musical theater track) in a master class setting.
+Students will be coached on concepts that may include interpretation, phrasing, expression, timbre, register, key selection, how to work with a band, countoffs, cues, cutoffs, microphone technique, and stage presence.
+Students should prepare four songs to perform, preferably from memory, and provide four copies of sheet music for each song.
+To learn more about how to convert sheet music to a lead sheet, see the resources below:

 Workshops, which students can choose, are presented on a variety of topics.
 This year’s topics include the following: